chinapedia/wikipedia.abstract.en/Page/Heredity.md

 Overview

-Jug_Ear_Heredity.jpgs and crowns.]]
-ADN_animation.gif structure.
+s and crowns.]] structure.
 Bases are in the centre, surrounded by phosphate–sugar chains in a double helix.]]

 In humans, eye color is an example of an inherited characteristic: an individual might inherit the "brown-eye trait" from one of the parents.[1]
 Inherited traits are controlled by genes and the complete set of genes within an organism's genome is called its genotype.[2]